verrazzano/docs/content/en/docs/samples/spring-boot.md

 Install Verrazzano by following the [installation]({{< relref "/docs/setup/install/installation.md" >}}) instructions.

-**NOTE:** The Spring Boot example application deployment artifacts are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.
+**NOTE:** The Spring Boot example application deployment files are contained in the Verrazzano project located at `<VERRAZZANO_HOME>/examples/springboot-app`, where `VERRAZZANO_HOME` is the root of the Verrazzano project.

 All files and paths in this document are relative to `<VERRAZZANO_HOME>/examples/springboot-app`.